stackup-wallet/userop.js/README.md

 # License

-Distributed under the GPL-3.0 License.
+Distributed under the MIT License.
 See [LICENSE](./LICENSE) for more information.

 # Contact